rust-lang/book/second-edition/src/ch20-00-unnamed-project.md

 recall is the type of a sending end of a channel.
 In `ThreadPool::new`, we create our new channel, and then have the pool hang on to the sending end.

 If you compile this, it will successfully compile, but still have warnings.
-The it won't do the right thing yet, but it gets past the compiler.
+This code doesn't do the right thing yet, but it gets past the compiler.
 Let's try passing the receiving end into our workers.
 This won't compile yet:

 ```rust,ignore
 impl Worker {